top of page

 Corina

-I very much enjoy designing custom made ceramics activities for our clients and I teach both wheel throwing and handbuilding classes.
-In my own ceramics practice I love combining both techniques in making functional and decorative pieces.
+I enjoy designing custom made ceramics activities for our clients and I teach both wheel throwing and handbuilding classes.
+In my own practice I love combining both techniques in making functional ceramics ware and art pieces.

 Lillian